PLC-lang/rusty/book/src/using_rusty/build_description_file.md

 ### target

 To build and compile [structured text](https://en.wikipedia.org/wiki/Structured_text) for the rigth platform we need to specify the `target`.
 As `rustyc` is using [LLVM](https://en.wikipedia.org/wiki/LLVM) a target-tripple supported by LLVM needs to be selected.
-The default `target` is `x86_64-linux-gnu`.
+The default `target` is the host machine's target.
+So if a dev container on an `x86_64-docker` is used the target is `x86_64-linux-gnu`.

 ### compile_type